 Our appointment times are valuable to all clients.
 If you have to cancel, please do so within 24 hours so that we can open the appointment to someone else who could benefit.
 If you cancel in less than 24 hours your method of payment will be automatically credited to you.
 If you cancel after 24 hours, the charge for the appointment will remain on your bill.

 We ONLY accept credit cards – Mastercard, Visa, Discover and American Express.
 In order to schedule an appointment, payments must be made in advance.
 NO CASH or CHECKS are accepted.

-Physical therapy is specifically treating and targeting a condition.
+Physical therapy focuses on treating and targeting a specific condition.
 Stretching is often incorporated in a patient’s PT rehabilitation however it is only one of many modalities used.
 Stretching in physical therapy will often target specific muscles that were found to have restrictions.
 Rezilient stretch, unlike PT, will target head to toe myofascial restrictions.
 Rezilient is a great option once you have been discharged from PT and looking to maintain your current function or specifically progress your mobility.
 Rezilient’s attention to the entire fascial train may be the missing link to your therapy goals.

 A massage is a great way to target in on tight, tense muscles and can be very relaxing.
-Our Rezilient stretch, however, combines the soft tissue mobilization techniques similar to massage with fascial elongation through full body stretches.
+Our Rezilient Stretch, however, combines the soft tissue mobilization techniques similar to massage with fascial elongation through full body stretches.
 Our stretches, unlike massage, will result in increased motion of your joints and improved performance for sport or for life!
-Rezilient stretch also allows you to remain fully clothed.
+Rezilient Stretch also allows you to remain fully clothed.